 Capital assets do not provide financial resources at the fund level, and, therefore, are reported only in the government-wide statements.
-The District defines capital assets as assets with an initial cost that exceeds the capitalization threshold for the asset class and an estimated useful life in excess of one year.
+The District defines capital assets as assets with an initial cost of \$50,000 or more and an estimated useful life in excess of one year.
 Capital assets that individually are below the capitalization threshold but, in the aggregate, are above the threshold are capitalized.
-Subsequent replacements of these assets that do not exceed the threshold are not capitalized.
-The District's capitalization threshold for infrastructure assets is \$50,000.
-The threshold for subscription-based information technology arrangements (SBITAs) is \$100,000.
+Subsequent replacements of these assets are not capitalized.
 Capital assets are recorded at historical cost or estimated historical cost.
 Donated capital assets are recorded at acquisition value, which is the price that would be paid to acquire the asset on the acquisition date.
 The District has not capitalized interest incurred during the construction of its capital assets.
 The costs of normal maintenance and repairs that do not add to the value of the assets or materially extend asset lives are not capitalized.

-Depreciable capital assets, which primarily consist of water, wastewater and drainage facilities, are depreciated (or amortized in the case of intangible assets) using the straight-line method as follows:
+Depreciable capital assets, which consist of water, wastewater and drainage facilities, are depreciated over an estimated useful life of 45 years using the straight-line method.